 Write a link round-up post

 As an alternative, use this quick and easy strategy to create blog posts or social media updates that consist of link collections to relevant, engaging articles in your industry.

 Creating a link round-up post – like the example below by Spiralytics – doesn’t take very long, but it does pay off big when it comes to content promotion.
 Many of the sites you’ve referenced will share your article without any effort on your part.
 Instant audience.

 Build content that solves problems

 Want a shortcut to figure out what problems your audience is facing?
-Work with your customer service department!
-Ask them what issues your customers are reporting, then build content that answers these questions and helps resolve their pain points.
+Work with your customer service department.
+Ask them what issues your customers are reporting, then build content that answers those questions and helps resolve their pain points.

 Write long-form blog posts

-Steve Rayson, writing for BuzzSumo, recently published the results of seven different studies, all of which support the popular notion that long-form blog posts get shared more often than their shorter competitors.
 But what does long-form content really entail?
 While some frequently-shared examples run 10,000 words or more, you can err on the shorter side by publishing posts of at least 2,000 words.
 They tend to generate higher online visibility, more sharing, higher rankings, more value, and better conversions.

 Create a video from your content

-So now, you’ve got a great piece of long-form content that you’ve published to your website and shared to your social profiles (which we’ll get into in a bit).
-Don’t stop there!
 Take the information contained in your post and turn it into a video.
-Not only will doing so help you to reach viewers who prefer to take in information in this format, it’ll give you the opportunity to create a “new” content piece for your promotions without going to all the work of researching something new.
+Not only will doing so help you reach viewers who prefer to take in information in a visual format, it’ll give you the opportunity to create a “new” content piece for promotion without going to all the effort of researching something new.
+Consider: